FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 The lighting setup is more complete than most 1/18 RTRs: functional headlights, taillights, turn signals, and roof-mounted spotlights — all managed by a DB03 Mini Light System controller.
 Lights are operated via CH4 on the transmitter, so you can toggle functions without stopping the truck.

 The turn signals and interactive lighting modes add genuine scale realism during operation.
-This isn't just "LED lights in the headlights" — it's a multi-function lighting system with synchronized effects.
+This isn't just LEDs in the headlights — it's a multi-function lighting system with synchronised effects.
 Replacement light wire sets and the light controller are available as separate spare parts, which confirms FMS treats the lighting as a serviceable system rather than a disposable feature.

 The chassis is metal-frame construction with metal rail sides, not a plastic tub.
 This is structurally sound for the demands of crawling — the chassis won't twist or crack under the lateral load of a side-hill traverse or a hard sidewall impact.